§ 151-1. Merger of Village and Town

 § 151-2.
 Assets transferred; liabilities; taxation; special services; downtown improvement district

-(c) For the purpose of providing special services to a portion of the town, the warning for any annual or special meeting may contain appropriate articles under which the legal voters in that area may vote for such special services as they desire.
-The town shall furnish to each area such special services as are so voted, and the cost in each area, including the cost of all equipment, replacements, maintenance, salaries and other operating expenses, shall be paid by a tax on the grand list of each taxpayer therein for his ratable share thereof, to be assessed annually by the selectmen to be collected at the same time and in the same manner as the town votes to have its other taxes collected, and such tax assessed upon grand list shall be a lien thereon with the same priority as other taxes lawfully assessed thereon.
+(c) For the purpose of providing special services to a portion of the Town, the warning for any annual or special meeting may contain appropriate articles under which the legal voters in that area may vote for such special services as they desire.
+The Town shall furnish to each area such special services as are so voted, and the cost in each area, including the cost of all equipment, replacements, maintenance, salaries, and other operating expenses, shall be paid by a tax on the grand list of each taxpayer therein for his or her ratable share thereof, to be assessed annually by the selectmen to be collected at the same time and in the same manner as the Town votes to have its other taxes collected, and such tax assessed upon grand list shall be a lien thereon with the same priority as other taxes lawfully assessed thereon.

-(G) to apply for an allocation of the state's private activity bond volume cap under Section 141 of the Internal Revenue Code of 1986, as amended, when approved by the selectboard;
+(G) to apply for an allocation of the State's private activity bond volume cap under 26 U.S.C. § 141, as amended, when approved by the Selectboard;

 (M) to enter into contracts;

 (N) to regulate, lease, license, establish rules and fees, and otherwise manage the use of public spaces within the District;